abbasovalex/sigmaapi.com/docs/with_warp.md

 # Usage with Warp
+You can connect Sigma API to your Warp terminal.
 Open the settings section of your Warp console then add to MCP Servers new server:

 ```json
 {